-That part of business value over and above the value of identifiable business assets.
+Business goodwill equals the portion of business value over and above the total value of all other business assets.

 What It Means

-Business goodwill is a key intangible asset that represents the portion of the business value that cannot be attributed to other business assets.
+Business goodwill is a key intangible asset that represents the portion of the business value that cannot be assigned to other business assets.

-Put differently, business goodwill reflects the synergy among the various assets used by the business to produce income: in a well-run business the whole is greater than the sum of the parts.
+In other words, business goodwill reveals the synergy among all the assets the business uses to produce income.
+In a well-run company the whole is greater than the sum of the parts.

 What creates business goodwill

-Going concern value indicates the existence of business assets ready for use in producing business income.
-The value is created because a business can effectively apply its capital (financial resources and equipment), labor (employees), and coordination (management) to produce economic benefits for its owners.
+Going concern value means a business has assets ready for use in producing income.
+The value arises because a business can effectively apply its capital (financial resources and equipment), labor (employees), and coordination (management) to produce economic benefits for its owners.

-Excess business income implies the existence of earnings above a fair return on all the other business assets.
-The idea is that this excess income is due to business goodwill.
+Excess business income implies that the company's earnings run above a fair return on all the other business assets.
+And this additional or excess income points to the presence of business goodwill.

 Types of business goodwill

-For the purposes of small business valuation, you may be interested in these types of business goodwill:
+For the purposes of business valuation, you may consider these types of goodwill:

-Institutional goodwill is associated with the business, its position in the marketplace and its ability to effectively serve its customers.
+Institutional goodwill belongs to the business, its position in the marketplace and its ability to effectively serve its customers.

-Professional practice goodwill, as the name implies, is associated with professional practices such as doctors, lawyers, CPAs, architects, engineers and other professional services.
-Unlike business goodwill, the professional practice goodwill has two components:
+On the other hand, you find professional practice goodwill in professional practices such as doctors, lawyers, CPAs, architects, engineers and other professional services.
+Importantly, professional practice goodwill has two distinct components:

-Practitioner goodwill relates to the skill and reputation of the individual professional practitioner.
+Practitioner goodwill relates to the skill and reputation of professionals as individual contributors.

 Practice goodwill, much like the business goodwill, arises from the professional practice itself, its institutional reputation, location, track record and operating procedures that make it an effective service provider that can produce superior income.

-From the accounting perspective, business goodwill is generally recorded only if it is acquired as part of a business or professional practice purchase.
-The typical way the accountants handle business goodwill then is by subtracting the fair market value of the business tangible assets from the total business value.
-Note that this definition of business goodwill captures all intangible business assets, not just the goodwill.
+From the accounting perspective, goodwill appears on the company's books only if it is acquired as part of a business or professional practice purchase.
+To handle goodwill, accountants usually subtract the fair market value of the purchased business's tangible assets from the total business value.
+Note that this definition lumps all the intangible business assets together, including goodwill.

-A quantitative view of business goodwill adopted by the economist is that it equals the capitalized value of the business earnings in excess of the fair return on all the other business assets, both tangible and intangible.
-This view seeks to establish the value of all identified business assets by allocating a portion of the business income to them.
-The remaining or excess earnings are then considered to be due to business goodwill.
+In the economist's view, goodwill equals the capitalized value of the business earnings in excess of the fair return on all the other business assets, both tangible and intangible.
+To figure this out, you need to establish the value of all identified business assets by allocating a portion of the business income to them.
+The remaining or excess earnings are then considered to be due to goodwill.

-Business purchase price allocation.
-Asset-based business valuation methods require that the value of individual assets be estimated.
-This facilitates the business purchase price allocation among the various assets acquired as part of a business purchase.
-Accurate purchase price allocation may be useful from both the legal and tax perspectives.
+Asset-based business valuation methods help you determine the value of individual assets.
+This helps with the business purchase price allocation among the various assets acquired as part of a business purchase.
+Moreover, you may find a well conducted purchase price allocation useful from both the legal and tax perspectives.

-Goodwill financial reporting.
-Under the Financial Accounting Standards Board (FASB) Statement 142 (Goodwill and Other Intangible Assets), acquired business goodwill is not amortized.
+Under the Financial Accounting Standards Board (FASB) Statement 142 (Goodwill and Other Intangible Assets), acquired goodwill is not amortized.

-Instead, a two step goodwill impairment test is used, repeated at least annually.
-The first step determines if business goodwill impairment is present.
-If so, the value of business goodwill is estimated in order to measure the amount of goodwill impairment which is recorded as a loss.
+Instead, you should use a two step goodwill impairment test, repeated at least annually.
+The first step determines if the current total business value falls below the values of recorded assets and goodwill.
+If so, you have evidence of business goodwill impairment.
+As a result, you record the amount of this impairment as a loss.

-Damage analysis.
-In cases of contract breach, intellectual property infringement, or similar actions, the business may suffer.
-One way to measure the degree of damage is to determine the reduction in the business goodwill due to the action.
+In cases of contract breach, intellectual property infringement, or similar legal disputes, the business may suffer harm.
+And you can estimate the degree of long-term damage by measuring the reduction in goodwill due to the wrongful acts.

-Business merger or spin-off.
-If two businesses merge, equity ownership in the new entity needs to be allocated among the business owners.
-One way to do this is in relative proportion to the assets being contributed.
-Business goodwill is one of these assets.
-A similar situation occurs when a single business or professional practice is split up or spins off a new company.
+If two businesses merge, ownership interest in the new entity needs to be divided among the business owners.
+You can do this based on the relative proportion of the assets the owners have contributed, including goodwill.
+A similar situation occurs when owners split up a single business or professional practice or spin off a new company.

-Business reorganization.
-Business goodwill may need to be measured to determine if the business is worth more as a going concern or should be liquidated.
-Positive business goodwill indicates that the business value exceeds the value of its asset base.
+You may need to measure goodwill in order to determine if the business is worth more as a going concern or should be shut down.
+You should consider keeping the company open if you find positive goodwill meaning that the value of the operation exceeds the value of its individual assets.

-Financial solvency verification.
-From the lender's perspective, the question often arises: Do the financing arrangements result in the company’s assets exceeding its liabilities?
-The value of business assets in this situation includes business goodwill.
+Lenders often have this question: do the financing arrangements ensure that the company’s asset values are higher than its liabilities?
+The value of business assets in this situation includes goodwill.

 How business goodwill is determined

 Let’s say it will take 3 years to build another business that will match the current business income.
-Let's further assume that your business will generate $300,000 each year in income.
-Then the present value of this income is the measure of your business goodwill.
+Assume further that your existing business will have generated $300,000 yearly income in this period.
+Then the present value of this income measures your goodwill.

-You can also use comparative business sale data of businesses sold in your industry to estimate your business goodwill as a percentage of the business sale price.
+You can also use data on comparable businesses sold recently in your industry to estimate your goodwill as a percentage of the business sale price.

-Under the total business value residual method, the Discounted Cash Flow business valuation method is the preferred choice to determine the total business value.
-Business goodwill is then estimated as the difference between the total business value and the fair market value of all identified business assets.
+To apply the total business value residual method, you use the Discounted Cash Flow method to determine the total business value.
+Next, you estimate goodwill as the difference between the total business value and the fair market value of all identified business assets.